informalsystems/themis-contract/README.md

 # Themis Contract 🖋

-**PROTOTYPE**: Note that `themis-contract` is a prototype right now.
+**PROTOTYPE**: Note that Themis Contract is a prototype right now.
 All code on this branch is to be considered highly experimental.
-No semantic versioning will be used just yet: at present, a `v0.2.x` series is being released.
+No semantic versioning will be used just yet: at present, a `v0.2.x` series is being prepared on this branch.
 Breaking changes can be released at any time.

-If you're looking for the TypeScript-based prototype, it's currently on the `prototype/v1` branch.

 ## Overview